JSRUV/Cisco-AppD-Invoice-Auto/README.md

 # Cisco-AppD-Invoice-Auto
 # SUMMARY

+Created and documented a Python Script for the Partner Ops Team, automating the invoicing process for AppD customers.

 # PYTHON
 In the provided Python script, several libraries are used for different purposes.
 Here's a summary of the libraries and how to install them using pip: